East Bengal Ultras: Chants and slogans

 The East Bengal Ultras has been very vocal since its inception and brought football chanting to Indian football to counter traditionally abusive Kolkata football supporters and create a more positive atmosphere and a sense of belonging at games.
 One of the first East Bengal Ultras chants was Amra Korbo Sringojoy and Haat e Moshal, Buk e Barood; Amra Holam, Lal Holud ("We will do it and torch in hand, gunpowder in the heart, we are red and gold respectively"); since then, a number of chants and slogans based on the club's fortunes have been adopted, modified and re-structured.
 As of 2020, there are around two dozen chants and slogans.
 The East Bengal Ultras construct new tunes and chants every year, adapting tunes from Ultras in Europe and South America.
 "Dale Cavese" is one of the most famous tunes that became popular with the East Bengal Ultras.
 "Allez Allez Allez" sung by Liverpool F.C. fans, which was itself adapted from Un giorno all'improvviso (originally "L'estate sta finendo") sung by the S.S.C.
 Napoli fans, was adopted into Bengali and became popular among the supporters.

 Kalinga Super Cup 2024: The Ultras Way

-The 2024 Kalinga Super Cup will be remembered by all East Bengal supporters as it marked the comeback of East Bengal FC in a grand fashion, winning the major title after 12 years.
-The Ultras marked this tournament with great attendance.
-They started heating up the atmosphere with the pyro show outside the gates.
-Inside the stadium, their chants would overshadow their counterparts.
-The best moment of fan engagement came when the Ultras unveiled a banner that read "12 years of wait, the champions are here", after the final whistle.
-Also during post match celebrations, another Ultras' banner read "Your City, Our Rules."
+The 2024 Kalinga Super Cup won their first major title after 12 years.